 How to Drive Quality Installs with High-LTV Users

-Assuming you have no trouble developing creative assets that showcase your game (and by the way, have you checked out playable ads?), here’s how to build a smart app-install campaign focused on quality.
+Assuming you have no trouble developing creative assets that showcase your game, here’s how to build a smart app-install campaign focused on quality.

 Step 1: Define what quality means to you.